mhusseini/Dryv/Dryv.Demo/Views/Home/introduction.md

 [ValidationAttribute](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.dataannotations.validationattribute?view=netframework-4.7.1),
 make it implement [IClientModelValidator](https://docs.microsoft.com/en-us/dotnet/api/microsoft.aspnetcore.mvc.modelbinding.validation.iclientmodelvalidator.addvalidation?view=aspnetcore-2.0), implement server side validation and add client-side code to implement a jQuery validator.
 Real-world application can have lots and lots of different validation rules and implementing them in C# as well as JavaScript can become a cumbersome task.
+If you can't re-use those custom-build attributes, there's no _DRY_.

 That's where Dryv comes in.
 The name "Dryv" is derived from the term "DRY Validation".Using Dryv, you define the rules using C# expressions and some inner magic will translate them to JavaScript.
 Taking teh example above, using Dryv it would look like this: